vivekkakadiya/Notes-using-Spring-Boot/README.md

 2. Configure the database:

-    Create a new PostgreSQL database and update the configuration in `src/main/resources/application.properties`:
+    Create a new MySQL database and update the configuration in `src/main/resources/application.properties`:

     ```bash